Vignesh2k21/Nclouds-tf-assesment/README.md

 }
 ```

-* Bucket is nothing but the name of s3 bucket we have created.
+* Bucket is nothing but the name of the s3 bucket we have created.
 * Dynamodb_table is the name of the table we have created.
-* Also need to provide the AWS region and the AWS profile, Also we need are going to encrypt the file or not.
+* Also need to provide the AWS region and the AWS profile, Also we need to encrypt the file or not?
 * After updating the above block the backend.tf file will look like the following code block.

 ```